dannagle/PacketSender-Android/README.md

 <img alt="Packet Sender Android" width="250px" src="screenshots/android-screenshot-phone.png">

 ## Parent project
-This was originally an attempt to rewrite of the GPL-based desktop version: https://github.com/dannagle/PacketSender
+This was originally an attempt to rewrite the GPL-based desktop version: https://github.com/dannagle/PacketSender

 ## License

 MIT.
 Feel free to fork and make it your own.

 ## Copyright